Let’s Build Something

 Features of SharePoint

 SharePoint has proved to be a powerful platform for website creation because it offers a wide range of features.
-Here are some of its key features:
+Here are some of its key features to guide you on how to create a SharePoint site:

 1. Collaboration